Brand Hearing Aids for Every Budget

 Unbiased advice on the choices and the best price for hearing aids

-Free comprehensive hearing test and fitting at the comfort of your home
+Free comprehensive hearing test and fitting in the comfort of your home (limited to our service area)

 Extended manufacturer warranty

-Lifetime free aftercare for the aids (over the warranty period)
+Lifetime aftercare for the aids (over the warranty period)

 How can I insure my hearing aids?

 Just like any valuable item in your house you better insure your hearing aids in case you lose them.
-Most of the insurance policies allow the policy holder to include personal belongings in the policy.
+Most of the insurance policies allow the policyholder to include personal belongings in the policy.
 We strongly suggest that you include your hearing aids in your home insurance policy.
+Please see more advice on insuring your hearing aids.

 Get a Free Quote